Skip to content

 7) Submit new workers or cancel stale workers as needed.

 1. Follow the steps from the fixed-composition search above.
-The only difference here will be (i) the input yaml and (ii) follow-up searches.
-Make sure you read and understand best practices as well.
+The only differences here are the input yaml and follow-up searches.
+Ensure you read and understand the best practices as well.

 workflow_name: structure-prediction.toolkit.chemical-system